 Numerous desert trails provide excellent hiking and mountain biking.
 A one-mile, heavily wild horse-traveled trail connects Phon D Sutton to Coon Bluff, the next developed site upriver.
 At approximately Mile .7 the trail meets a gulley that requires hikers to scale a roughly 10-foot section of rock or hike inland some distance for a gentler crossing.
 Small children will likely need be carried up the rocks at this juncture.
 The trail continues up the bluff itself, providing spectacular views of the river valley and the Four Peaks, and access to the only rappelling cliff for miles.
 The trail down the bluff can be hard to follow, so take care and move slowly — rocks here can be slippery.

-Close encounters with wild horses can occur anywhere along the Lower Salt River.
-More than once we have been awaked by the sounds of hooves mere feet from our tent.
-Please remember these horses are wild, and it is recommended that all visitors stay at least 50 feet from them.
+Close encounters with Salt River horses can occur anywhere along the Lower Salt River.
+More than once we have been waked by the sounds of hooves mere feet from our tent.
+Please remember the Salt River horses are wild, and it is recommended that all visitors stay at least 50 feet from them.
 Gila monsters, rattlesnakes, scorpions, wasps, bees, ants, velvet ants and tarantula hawks, all of which can provide a nasty sting or bite, exist at Phon D Sutton, and many desert plants possess spiny, thorny leaves.
 Learn more about desert wildlife from the State of Arizona’s wildlife page.

 Dr. Brian Curtice is a dinosaur paleontologist, ownschooling advocate, and photography enthusiast based out of Mesa, Arizona.